Imeko Afon: Location

 The local Government was created from the old Egbado North Local Government in December 1996, during the military regime of General Sani Abacha.

 The land area is about 1711.43 km2.

 The land is rolling, with small hills rising between 15 and 70 metres above sea level.

 The Yewa River runs through the area from North to South, with its tributaries, the rivers Oyan and Oha.

 The LGA is bounded in the north by Oyo State, to the east by the Abeokuta North LGA, to the south by the Yewa North LGA and to the west it shares an international border with Benin.

 The international border is 93 km, and is one of the most accessible stretches of border between the two countries.

 The Local Government is divided into ten political wards: Imeko, Afon, Ilara, Iwoye/Jabata, Idofa, Owode/Obada/Idi-Ayin, Moriwi / Matale /Oke-Agbede, Agborogbomo, Atapele and Kajole / Agberiodo.

-Imeko, the LGA headquarters, is about 30 km by road from Ketou, a major trading town in Benin.
+Imeko, the LGA headquarters, is about 30 km by road from Ketou, a major trading town in Benin and the traditional headquarters of the Ketu Yoruba people.

-The second largest settlement, Ilara, merges into Kanga in Benin.